Connecting FireWire to Modern Computers: A Complete Guide for Adapters, Drivers, and Troubleshooting

 Q: Can FireWire 400 devices use a FireWire 800 port?

 Yes.
-With a 4-pin/6-pin to 9-pin adapter cable, they will connect but only run at FireWire 400 speeds (approximately 320–380 Mbps).
+With a 4-pin/6-pin-to-9-pin adapter cable, they will connect but run only at FireWire 400 speeds (approximately 320–380 Mbps).

 Q: Can I use a FireWire-to-USB cable?